Injury Attorneys | Restoring LivesTM

 Indiana law covers government employee negligence in certain cases:

-Indiana’s sovereign immunity covers many things.
+The Indiana Tort Claims Act covers many things.
 To get a better understanding of the immunity, discuss the details with an experienced Indiana attorney.

 To file a claim against Indiana, you must file a notice of tort claim, wait for a response, and then file a lawsuit.